Last Updated on March 6, 2021 by Julia Wilson

 - Eating contaminated food.
 This may have occurred during preparation (unwashed hands, contaminated food preparation area), during slaughter or infected prey.

-- Exposure to objects (fomites) which have been contaminated with oocysts such as food bowls and litter trays.
+- Exposure to objects (fomites) that have been contaminated with oocysts such as food bowls and litter trays.

 - Ingesting oocysts from the coat during self or mutual grooming.

 Healthy adults are often asymptomatic.
 Kittens under six months and immunocompromised cats are typically symptomatic.
 Symptoms can vary depending on the sub-species.
 The incubation period is 1 – 10 days.

 The most common symptom of cryptosporidiosis is watery diarrhea, other symptoms may include: